Buying & Selling Businesses

-The landlord pays for preparation of the lease unless the tenant asks for changes after they have returned the tenant’s disclosure statement to the landlord.
+The landlord pays for preparation of the lease unless you ask for changes after you have returned the tenant’s disclosure statement to the landlord.

-The tenant pays transfer duty and fees for registering the lease.
-The Act requires that leases with a period of over three years (including an option) must be registered.
+You pay transfer duty and fees for registering the lease.
+The Act requires leases with a period of over three years (including an option) to be registered.